mikepqr/stowsh/README.md

 symlinks to the expected place in the package.
 Again, unless the `-f` switch is set, `stowsh` will abort without making _any_ changes if such files are found.

+`stowsh` will only delete files in the target that correspond to files in the package.
+In other words, for uninstallation purposes, the package is the manifest.
+One important consequence of this is that if you install package, then delete a file from the package, then use `stowsh` to uninstall the package, your target directory will be left with a broken symlink to the package.

 ## Subdirectories

 `stowsh` does not create links to directories.